mingfang/terraform-provider-k8s/site/k8s_apps_v1_deployment/README.md

 ###### Required •  TypeString

-volume id used to identify the volume in cinder More info: https://releases.k8s.io/HEAD/examples/mysql-cinder-pd/README.md
+volume id used to identify the volume in cinder.
+More info: https://examples.k8s.io/mysql-cinder-pd/README.md
 ## config_map

 ConfigMap represents a configMap that should populate this volume